qubic/qx-service/qx-sync/README.md

 ## Migration

-Only relevant, if you want to switch to a new version from an very old version (0.1.0) without losing data.
+Only relevant, if you want to switch to a new version from a very old version (0.1.0) without losing data.
 To move all transactions from old storage format into the transactions queue:

 ```shell